OWASP Top 10 and Snort Rule Creation

 Configured the DVWA webserver with Snort IPS to demonstrate OWASP Top 10.
 Will bring up easily understandable vulnerabilities and their respective mitigation strategies, correlated with each category.
 I have also developed tailored Snort rules for the applicable vulnerabilities.

-This lab was originally going to be on just Snort rule creation, but I decided to demonstrate some examples and scenarios that helped me remember the OWASP Top 10.
-As well as using Damn Vulnerable Web Application (DVWA) to help in showing these examples.
+This lab was originally going to focus on Snort rule creation, but I decided to include examples and scenarios to help me remember the OWASP Top 10.
+As well as using Damn Vulnerable Web Application (DVWA) to illustrate these examples.

 The rule below is to alert on a Path Traversal on a URL that contains specific content.
 I will be using this rule to explain the format.